ashkann/vulkan/README.md

 # vulkan
 Trying to learn vulkan and Haskell hand in hand by doing a 2D engine.
-Hopefully at some point I can add 2D global illumination as well.

 ```
 ./run.sh
 ```